Fall 2025 - Spring 2026 Housing Application!

 Gender Inclusive Housing

-• This housing option is only available to those who have lived on campus for one year or more.
-If an incoming first year or transfer student is interested in living in this community, they will be required to contact the Director of Student Life and Residential Services for further information to make sure they are placed in the space best suited towards their needs.
+• This option is available to students who have completed at least one year of on-campus housing.
+Incoming first-year or transfer students interested in GIH must contact the Director of Student Life and Residential Services for further information to determine whether this option meets their needs.